-Art Here and Now header image 2
+Art Here and Now

-The rare director’s cut, Alan Smithee, Across the Universe, Blade Runner
+The Rare Director’s Cut – Alan Smithee, Across the Universe, Blade Runner

 The other day, though not in the rest of the post, I linked to the New York Times story discussing that the studio had tested their own cut of Across the Universe without Julie Taymor’s knowledge.
 I don’t know how that turned out, but it must be mostly ok because her name is still on the film.